SPIRE: Semantic Prompt-Driven Image Restoration: Related Work

 There have been some recent works attempting to control the enhancement strength of a single model, such as the scaling factor condition in arbitrary super-resolution~\cite{Xiaohang2023Arbitrary_Scale_SR,wang2021scale-arbitrary} and noise-level map for image denoising~\cite{zhang2018ffdnet}.
 However, these methods require hand-crafting dedicated architectures for each task, which limits their scalability.
 In contrast to the task-specific models, other approaches seek to train a single blind model by building a pipeline composed of several classical degradation process, such as BSRGAN~\cite{zhang2021bsrgan} and Real-ESRGAN~\cite{wang2021real-esrgan}.

-\textbf{Text-guided Diffusion Editing} Denoising diffusion models are trained to reverse the noising process~\cite{ddpm,ddim,ncsn}.
+\textbf{Text-guided Diffusion Editing.} Denoising diffusion models are trained to reverse the noising process~\cite{ddpm,ddim,ncsn}.
 Early methods focused on unconditioned generation~\cite{DiffusionBeatGANs}, but recent trends pivot more to conditioned generation, such as image-to-image translation~\cite{saharia2022palette, saharia2021sr3} and text-to-image generation~\cite{imagen,stable-diffusion}.
 Latent Diffusion~\cite{stable-diffusion} is a groundbreaking approach that introduces a versatile framework for improving both training and sampling efficiency, while flexible enough for general conditioning inputs.
 Subsequent works have built upon their pretrained text-to-image checkpoints, and designed customized architectures for different tasks like text-guided image editing.
 For instance, SDEdit~\cite{sdedit} generates content for a new prompt by adding noise to the input image.
-Attention-based methods~\cite{pnp,p2p,pix2pix-zero} show that images can be edited via reweighting and replacing the cross-attention map of different prompts.
+Attention-based methods~\cite{pnp,p2p,pix2pix-zero,zhang2024magicbrush} show that images can be edited via reweighting and replacing the cross-attention map of different prompts.
 Aside from the previously mentioned approaches driven by target prompts, instruction-based editing~\cite{instructpix2pix,Geng23instructdiff} entail modifying a source image based on specific instructions.
 These textual instructions are typically synthesized using large language models~\cite{radford2019language,openai2023gpt4}.
 As CLIP serves as a cornerstone for bridging vision and language, several studies have extensively investigated the representation space of CLIP embeddings~\cite{radford2021clip}.
-Instead of directly applying CLIP to fundamental discriminative tasks~\cite{Gu2021OpenvocabularyOD,zhang2021tip-adapter}, these works either tailor CLIP to specific applications, such as image quality assessment~\cite{ke2023vila,liang2023iterative}, or align image embedding with degradation types in the feature space~\cite{luo2023controlling,jiang2023autodir}.
-To enhance CLIP's ability to understand numerical information, some works \cite{Paiss2022NoTokenLeftBehind,paiss2023countclip} finetune CLIP using contrastive learning on synthetic numerical data, and then incorporate the fine-tuned text embedding into latent diffusion training.
+Instead of directly applying CLIP to fundamental discriminative tasks~\cite{Gu2021OpenvocabularyOD,zhang2021tip-adapter}, these works either tailor CLIP to specific applications, such as image quality assessment~\cite{ke2023vila,liang2023iterative}, serve as semantic guidance in generative adversarial network~\cite{bai2023textir} or aligning image embedding with degradation types in the feature space~\cite{luo2023controlling,jiang2023autodir}.
+To enhance CLIP's ability to understand numerical information, some works \cite{Paiss2022NoTokenLeftBehind,paiss2023countclip} finetune it using contrastive learning on synthetic numerical data, and then incorporate the fine-tuned text embedding into diffusion training.